aws-solutions-library-samples/guidance-for-multi-cluster-application-management-with-karmada-and-amazon-eks/IMPLEMENTATION_GUIDE.md

 When the initialization is complete, karmada displays important information on how to join member cluster.

 __Important:__ Note the security token and the CA cert hash.
-You will need them upon registering other Amazon EKS clusters to the Karmada federation.
+You will need them upon registering other Amazon EKS clusters to Karmada.

 ```bash
 (... output text ...)